viboes/std-make/doc/proposal/expected/DXXXXR0_fs_expected.md

 #### Classes

 However, the member function cannot be nested in an additional namespace.
-We could duplicate the classes and have one that throws and the other that return expected.
+We could duplicate the classes and have one that throws and the other that return `expected`.

 ```c++